Half Moon Run: 2009–2013: Formation and Dark Eyes

-Half Moon Run was formed in 2009 in Montreal's Mile End neighbourhood by Conner Molander and Dylan Phillips, who had both moved to Montreal from Vancouver.
+Half Moon Run was formed in 2009 in Montreal's Mile End neighbourhood by Conner Molander and Dylan Phillips, who had both moved to Montreal from Comox, British Columbia.
 They posted an ad on Craigslist that said they were looking for a bassist and/or a drummer.
 The ad caught the attention of Devon Portielje, originally from Ottawa.
 Despite not being a bassist or a drummer, he got in touch with Molander and Phillips who agreed to let him join.

 Their debut album, Dark Eyes, was released on 27 March 2012, with "Full Circle" being released on 19 March as the lead single.
 The entire album was co-produced with Daniel Lagacé and Nygel Asselin.
 They toured Europe, Australia and North America.
 Critical acclaim has included praise for their three-part harmonies.

-Shortly after the release of Dark Eyes, Isaac Symonds, originally from Comox, British Columbia, joined the lineup.
+Shortly after the release of Dark Eyes, Isaac Symonds, originally from Comox, joined the lineup.

 Throughout 2012 and 2013, the band played at numerous music festivals including South by Southwest, Osheaga, Canadian Music Week, Glastonbury, WayHome Music & Arts Festival, and opened for artists such as Of Monsters and Men, Metric, Patrick Watson, City and Colour, and Mumford & Sons.

 In August 2013, "Full Circle" was featured in a trailer for Ubisoft's Assassin's Creed IV: Black Flag.
 The song "Unofferable" also appears on an episode of the CBS's show Elementary as a backtracking to a scene.

 2014–2019: Sun Leads Me On and A Blemish in the Great Light

 In July 2014, they announced that work on their second album had begun.
 They announced that it would be released in fall 2015.
 That same year, they were the recipients of the International Achievement Award at the annual Francophone SOCAN Awards in Montreal.

-On 24 July 2015, the band announced a European tour that included shows in the United Kingdom, France, Ireland, Belgium, Germany and the Netherlands.
+On 24 July 2015, the band announced a European tour that included shows in the United Kingdom, France, Ireland, Belgium, Germany, and the Netherlands.

 On 7 August 2015, the band announced, via their Twitter page, the release of their second studio album, Sun Leads Me On, on 23 October 2015.
 They simultaneously released a teaser track, "Trust", which was available as a free download with pre-orders of their album.
 Pre-orders via their website offered the album signed by all band members.
 A deluxe version was also released.

 On 1 November 2019, Half Moon Run released their third full-length album A Blemish in the Great Light.
 The album won Adult Alternative Album of the Year at the Juno Awards of 2020.